TomislavMatas/EZAsesAutoType/src/EZSeleniumLib/README.md

 Resulting in a patch needed apx. every month on "Stable release" channels of Chrome, Edge and Firefox.

-The WebDriver main version must be the same as the browser verion.
+The WebDriver major version must be the same as the browser major verion.

 ## Using Selenium WebDriver for Chrome
 WebDriver download URL: